jlevy/og-equity-compensation/README.md

 success.

-The [ways equity can be granted](#how-equity-is-granted) as compensation—including restricted stock, stock options, and restricted stock units—are **notoriously complex.**
+The [ways equity can be granted](#how-equity-is-granted) as compensation—including restricted stock, stock options, and restricted stock units—are **notoriously complex**.
 Equity compensation involves confounding terminology, legal obscurities, and many high-stakes decisions for those who give and receive it.